fmalina/revisions-blocl/help/faq.md

 When signing up or updating your profile enter your company name in the first name field and a fullstop "." for last name.

-My photos won’t upload
+My photos won't upload
 ----------------------
 Only JPEG/JPG, PNG and GIF images will go through.

-**The browser is stuck for a long time:** Be patient and don’t close the browser window while it’s "stuck", it’s actually uploading in the background.
+**The browser is stuck for a long time:** Be patient and don't close the browser window while it’s "stuck", it’s actually uploading in the background.
 It does take a while as your upload speed is usually much slower than the download speed.
 If you get a good web browser, you will enjoy better upload experience on our site.

-Plus members: If you are on a device that can’t upload, you can email images to **hi@blocl.com** from the email address you signed up with.
+Plus members: If you are on a device that can't upload, you can email images to **hi@blocl.com** from the email address you signed up with.
 Support staff check it for email spoofing, upload images on your latest advert and send you a confirmation.